 According to the EEOC, the employer and the individual with a disability should engage in an informal process to clarify what the individual needs and identify the appropriate reasonable accommodation.
 The employer may ask the individual relevant questions that will enable it to make an informed decision about the request.
 This includes asking what type of reasonable accommodation is needed.
 The exact nature of the dialogue will vary.

 In many instances, both the disability and the type of accommodation required will be obvious, and thus there may be little or no need to engage in any discussion.
 In other situations, the employer may need to ask questions concerning the nature of the disability and the individual's functional limitations in order to identify an effective accommodation.
 While the individual with a disability does not have to be able to specify the precise accommodation, he/she does need to describe the problems posed by the workplace barrier.
 Additionally, suggestions from the individual with a disability may assist the employer in determining the type of reasonable accommodation to provide.

 Where the individual or the employer are not familiar with possible accommodations, there are extensive public and private resources to help the employer identify reasonable accommodations once the specific limitations and workplace barriers have been ascertained.

 6. What medical information can employers ask for when an employee requests accommodation?

 Under the ADA, employers must limit the scope of a medical inquiry in response to an accommodation request.
 When the disability or need for accommodation is not obvious, an employer may require that the employee provide medical documentation to establish that the employee has an ADA disability, to show that the employee needs the requested accommodation, and to help determine effective accommodation options.
-Although the ADA limits the scope of medical requests, it does not include specific forms for requesting medical information.
-For employers who want to develop a form, JAN provides a sample form, Medical Inquiry in Response to an Accommodation Request, that employers can use as a guide.
+Although the ADA limits the scope of medical requests, it does not include specific forms for requesting medical information (see JAN's Sample/Example Policies, Procedures, Forms, and Checklists).

 Determining Effective Accommodations